-Return of Title IV Federal Student Aid Policy Waiting for Jamie S
+Return of Title IV Federal Student Aid Policy

 The law specifies how Benjamin Franklin Institute of Technology must determine the amount of Title IV program assistance that you earn if you withdraw from school.
 The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, Direct Loans, Direct PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOGs).
 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
-If you withdraw during your payment period or period of enrollment (your school can define these for you and tell you which one applies to you), the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
+If you withdraw during your payment period, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
+Funds are returned in the following order: Unsubsidized Direct Loan, Subsidized Direct Loan, Direct PLUS Loan, Pell Grant, and FSEOG under federal guidelines.
+The college will return the excess funds to the department of education within 45 days as set by federal guidelines.

 The amount of assistance that you have earned is determined on a pro-rated basis.
-For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.
+For example, if you completed 30% of your payment period, you earn 30% of the assistance you were originally scheduled to receive.
+Once you have completed more than 60% of the payment period, you earn all the assistance that you were scheduled to receive for that period.
 If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
 If your post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.
 Your school may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 The school needs your permission to use the post-withdrawal grant disbursement for all other school charges.
-If you do not give your permission (some schools ask for this when you enroll), you will be offered the funds.
-However, it may be in your best interest to allow the school to keep the funds to reduce your debt at the school.
+Students and Parents will be notified in writing of their eligibly and must respond with 45 days in order to have the post withdrawal disbursement credited to the student account.
+If you do not give your permission the college will not disburse any additional funding.
+However, it may be in your best interest to allow the school to disburse the funds to reduce your unpaid balances at the school.